x00141559/carBot/README.md

 # Auto Loans

-This repository contains overview documentation and project management materials for the *autoloans* product.
+This repository contains an overview, documentation and project management materials for the *autoloans* product.
 ![Product Overview](docs/Capture.PNG)